Breast Cancer Immunohistochemical Image Generation: a Benchmark Dataset and Challenge Review: Dataset Construction

 As a key factor to improve the performance of deep learning models, many open-source datasets have been widely applied in computer vision tasks, such as ImageNet \cite{deng2009imagenet} and MNIST \cite{lecun1998gradient} for image classification; COCO \cite{lin2014microsoft}, Cityscapes \cite{cordts2016cityscapes}, and KITTI \cite{geiger2012we} for semantic segmentation and object detection.

 However, there are currently no publicly available datasets for conducting research on generating breast cancer IHC-stained images.
-Therefore, we introduced the BCI dataset, this dataset can be utilized to study translating H\&E-stained images of breast cancer tissue into IHC-stained images, offering a new approach for HER2 detection or other downstream tasks based on IHC-stained images.
-The following section will provide a detailed account of the construction process of the BCI dataset.
+Study \cite{van2021deep} highlights that a major challenge in the current field of Computational Pathology (CPATH) is the lack of publicly available datasets that truly represent clinical practice.
+Therefore, we introduced the BCI dataset.
+This dataset serves as a valuable resource for investigating the conversion of H\&E-stained breast cancer tissue images into IHC-stained images.
+The forthcoming section will comprehensively outline the construction methodology employed for the development of the BCI dataset.